WEST OF THE SASKATCHEWAN RIVER - A NIGHT ON THE PLAINS - A LODGE IN THE WILDERNESS - PRAIRIE FIRE - FIRST DAYS OF SASKATOON - MAROONED IN MIDSTREAM.

 When the Federal Acts creating the provinces of Alberta and Saskatchewan came into force in September 1905, the matter of a provincial capital for Saskatchewan suddenly became a burning question.

-Regina folk had become so accustomed to their home town being the seat of the Territorial Government that it had never occurred to them that with Provincial Establishment the choice of a permanent capital came under the jurisdiction of the local Legislature, and when Saskatoon and Moose Jaw began to advance claims for capital honours Regina treated them with lofty disdain.
+Regina folk had become so accustomed to their home town is the seat of the Territorial Government that it had never occurred to them that with Provincial Establishment the choice of a permanent capital came under the jurisdiction of the local Legislature, and when Saskatoon and Moose Jaw began to advance claims for capital honours Regina treated them with lofty disdain.
 However, Regina was soon to discover its mistake.
 Moose Jaw was never seriously in the running, but Saskatoon was something quite different.

 Saskatoon had made remarkable progress since the break of the century.
 It had been established in 1883 by a colonization company composed chiefly of clergyman and others interested in Prohibition and Temperance.
 It was to be a settlement in which spirituous liquors were to have no place.
 The promoters of the scheme secured a large acreage of Government land upon which they agreed to place a certain number of settlers within a specified period.